 A Tale of Love, dirs Trinh T Minh-ha and Jean-Paul Bourdier, 1995, 35mm, colour, sound, 108 mins

-Enjoy special multibuy prices when using this link to buy tickets to multiple films and events in the Trinh T Minh-ha season:
+Enjoy special multibuy prices to buy tickets to multiple films and events in the Trinh T Minh-ha season: